 “I recall being a new student in a foreign country trying to navigate my way in a new world,” Kumar says.
 “I had a very understanding and incredibly smart chemistry teacher who would offer after class or school hours to help if we had questions or concerns.
 I came from a country where you did not have teachers who helped you.
 My chemistry teacher’s way of teaching and kindness inspired me to want to do science.”

 Now a senior associate scientist in translational biology at Amgen, Kumar spends time paying it forward.
-As a volunteer, she talks with Amgen Biotech Experience (ABE) teachers and high school students about her career and path in biotechnology.
+As a volunteer in the ABE Volunteer Program, she talks with Amgen Biotech Experience (ABE) teachers and high school students about her career and path in biotechnology.
 “I wanted my role at Amgen to make as much of an impact on the community as possible,” she says.

 Kumar’s volunteering with ABE first started with a professional development workshop at Harvard University, in which she discussed her work and ways to get students engaged in science with some 20 new and veteran ABE teachers.
 “It was a fun and engaging way to volunteer and interact with teachers in the field of science,” she says.

 At that event, she met Aaron Stone, a teacher at Boston Day and Evening Academy, a school that re-engages off-track students in their education to prepare them for high school graduation, post-secondary success, and meaningful participation in their community.
 Stone invited Kumar to come to his classroom and talk with the students, as well as do some lab experiments together.